FACG6/news/README.md

 Run this project on your Local Device

-its like any github project expect that you have to Get Get our ```config.js``` file that contain our API Key form mohammed abu mahadi ( mohammedmh)
+its like any github project expect that you have to
+Get our ```config.js``` file that contain our API Key form mohammed abu mahadi ( mohammedmh)